Agastya9799/AWS-S3-Website_Hosting/README.md

 ## Encryption At Rest:
 When the immobile data sitting inside S3 is encrypted.
 If someone breaks into a server, they still won’t be able to access encrypted info within that server.
 Encryption at rest can be done either on the server-side or the client-side.
 The server-side is when S3 encrypts your data as it is being written to disk and decrypts it when you access it.
 The client-side is when you personally encrypt the object on your own and then upload it into S3 afterwards.
 You can encrypt on the AWS supported server-side in the following ways:
-•	S3 Managed Keys / SSE - S3 (server-side encryption S3) - when Amazon manages the encryption and decryption keys for you automatically.
+*	S3 Managed Keys / SSE - S3 (server-side encryption S3) - when Amazon manages the encryption and decryption keys for you automatically.
 In this scenario, you concede a little control to Amazon in exchange for ease of use.
-•	AWS Key Management Service / SSE - KMS - when Amazon and you both manage the encryption and decryption keys together.
+*	AWS Key Management Service / SSE - KMS - when Amazon and you both manage the encryption and decryption keys together.
-•	Server-Side Encryption w/ customer provided keys / SSE - C - when I give Amazon my own keys that I manage.
+*	Server-Side Encryption w/ customer provided keys / SSE - C - when I give Amazon my own keys that I manage.
 In this scenario, you concede ease of use in exchange for more control.
 # S3 Versioning:
-•	When versioning is enabled, S3 stores all versions of an object including all writes and even deletes.
+*	When versioning is enabled, S3 stores all versions of an object including all writes and even deletes.
-•	It is a great feature for implicitly backing up content and for easy rollbacks in case of human error.
+*	It is a great feature for implicitly backing up content and for easy rollbacks in case of human error.
-•	It can be thought of as analogous to Git.
+*	It can be thought of as analogous to Git.
-•	Once versioning is enabled on a bucket, it cannot be disabled - only suspended.
+*	Once versioning is enabled on a bucket, it cannot be disabled - only suspended.
-•	Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version.
+*	Versioning integrates w/ lifecycle rules so you can set rules to expire or migrate data based on their version.
-•	Versioning also has MFA delete capability to provide an additional layer of security.
+*	Versioning also has MFA delete capability to provide an additional layer of security.
 # S3 Lifecycle Management:
-•	Automates the movement of objects between the different storage tiers.
+*	Automates the movement of objects between the different storage tiers.
-•	Can be used in conjunction with versioning.
+*	Can be used in conjunction with versioning.
-•	Lifecycle rules can be applied to both current and previous versions of an object.
+*	Lifecycle rules can be applied to both current and previous versions of an object.
 # S3 Cross Region Replication:
-•	Cross region replication only works if versioning is enabled.
+*	Cross region replication only works if versioning is enabled.
-•	When cross region replication is enabled, no pre-existing data is transferred.
+*	When cross region replication is enabled, no pre-existing data is transferred.
 Only new uploads into the original bucket are replicated.
 All subsequent updates are replicated.
-•	When you replicate the contents of one bucket to another, you can change the ownership of the content if you want.
+*	When you replicate the contents of one bucket to another, you can change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.
-•	When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.
+*	When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.
-•	Cross Region Replication Overview
+*	Cross Region Replication Overview
-•	What is and isn’t replicated such as encrypted objects, deletes, items in glacier, etc.
+*	What is and isn’t replicated such as encrypted objects, deletes, items in glacier, etc.
 # S3 Transfer Acceleration:
-•	Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin.
+*	Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin.
-•	This is accomplished by uploading to a distinct URL for the edge location instead of the bucket itself.
+*	This is accomplished by uploading to a distinct URL for the edge location instead of the bucket itself.
 This is then transferred over the AWS network backbone at a much faster speed.
-•	You can test transfer acceleration speed directly in comparison to regular uploads.
+*	You can test transfer acceleration speed directly in comparison to regular uploads.
 # S3 Event Notifications:
 The Amazon S3 notification feature enables you to receive and send notifications when certain events happen in your bucket.
 To enable notifications, you must first configure the events you want Amazon S3 to publish (new object added, old object deleted, etc.) and the destinations where you want Amazon S3 to send the event notifications.
 Amazon S3 supports the following destinations where it can publish events:
-•	Amazon Simple Notification Service (Amazon SNS) - A web service that coordinates and manages the delivery or sending of messages to be subscribing endpoints or clients.
+*	Amazon Simple Notification Service (Amazon SNS) - A web service that coordinates and manages the delivery or sending of messages to be subscribing endpoints or clients.
-•	Amazon Simple Queue Service (Amazon SQS) - SQS offers reliable and scalable hosted queues for storing messages as they travel between computers.
+*	Amazon Simple Queue Service (Amazon SQS) - SQS offers reliable and scalable hosted queues for storing messages as they travel between computers.
-•	AWS Lambda - AWS Lambda is a compute service where you can upload your code and the service can run the code on your behalf using the AWS infrastructure.
+*	AWS Lambda - AWS Lambda is a compute service where you can upload your code and the service can run the code on your behalf using the AWS infrastructure.
 You package up and upload your custom code to AWS Lambda when you create a Lambda function.
 The S3 event triggering the Lambda function also can serve as the code's input.
 # S3 and ElasticSearch:
-•	If you are using S3 to store log files, ElasticSearch provides full search capabilities for logs and can be used to search through data stored in an S3 bucket.
+*	If you are using S3 to store log files, ElasticSearch provides full search capabilities for logs and can be used to search through data stored in an S3 bucket.
-•	You can integrate your ElasticSearch domain with S3 and Lambda.
-In this setup, any new logs received by S3 will trigger an event notification to Lambda, which in turn will then run your application code on the new log data.
+*	You can integrate your ElasticSearch domain with S3 and Lambda.
+In this setup, any new logs received by S3 will trigger an event notification to Lambda, which in turn will then run your application code in the new log data.
 After your code finishes processing, the data will be streamed into your ElasticSearch domain and be available for observation.
 Maximizing S3 Read/Write Performance:
-•	If the request rate for reading and writing objects to S3 is extremely high, you can use sequential date-based naming for your prefixes to improve performance.
+*	If the request rate for reading and writing objects to S3 is extremely high, you can use sequential date-based naming for your prefixes to improve performance.
 Earlier versions of the AWS Docs also suggested using hash keys or random strings to prefix the object's name.
 In such cases, the partitions used to store the objects will be better distributed and therefore will allow better read/write performance on your objects.
-•	If your S3 data is receiving a high number of GET requests from users, you should consider using Amazon CloudFront for performance optimization.
+*	If your S3 data is receiving a high number of GET requests from users, you should consider using Amazon CloudFront for performance optimization.
 By integrating CloudFront with S3, you can distribute content via CloudFront's cache to your users for lower latency and a higher data transfer rate.
 This also has the bonus of sending fewer direct requests to S3 which will reduce costs.
 For example, suppose that you have a few objects that are very popular.
 CloudFront fetches those objects from S3 and caches them.
 CloudFront can then serve future requests for the objects from its cache, reducing the total number of GET requests it sends to Amazon S3.
-•	More information on how to ensure high performance in S3
+*	More information on how to ensure high performance in S3
 # S3 Server Access Logging:
-•	Server access logging provides detailed records for the requests that are made to a bucket.
+*	Server access logging provides detailed records for the requests that are made to a bucket.
 Server access logs are useful for many applications.
 For example, access log information can be useful in security and access audits.
 It can also help you learn about your customer base and better understand your Amazon S3 bill.
-•	By default, logging is disabled.
+*	By default, logging is disabled.
 When logging is enabled, logs are saved to a bucket in the same AWS Region as the source bucket.
-•	Each access log record provides details about a single access request, such as the requester, bucket name, request time, request action, response status, and an error code, if relevant.
+*	Each access log record provides details about a single access request, such as the requester, bucket name, request time, request action, response status, and an error code, if relevant.
-•	It works in the following way:
+*	It works in the following way:
-	S3 periodically collects access log records of the bucket you want to monitor.
+*	S3 periodically collects access log records of the bucket you want to monitor.
-	S3 then consolidates those records into log files.
+*	S3 then consolidates those records into log files.
-	S3 finally uploads the log files to your secondary monitoring bucket as log objects.
+*	S3 finally uploads the log files to your secondary monitoring bucket as log objects.
 # S3 Multipart Upload:
-•	Multipart upload allows you to upload a single object as a set of parts.
+*	Multipart upload allows you to upload a single object as a set of parts.
 Each part is a contiguous portion of the object's data.
 You can upload these object parts independently and in any order.
-•	Multipart uploads are recommended for files over 100 MB and is the only way to upload files over 5 GB.
+*	Multipart uploads are recommended for files over 100 MB and is the only way to upload files over 5 GB.
 It achieves functionality by uploading your data in parallel to boost efficiency.
-•	If transmission of any part fails, you can retransmit that part without affecting other parts.
+*	If transmission of any part fails, you can retransmit that part without affecting other parts.
 After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
-•	Possible reasons for why you would want to use Multipart upload:
+*	Possible reasons for why you would want to use Multipart upload:
-	Multipart upload delivers the ability to begin an upload before you know the final object size.
+*	Multipart upload delivers the ability to begin an upload before you know the final object size.
-	Multipart upload delivers improved throughput.
+*	Multipart upload delivers improved throughput.
-	Multipart upload delivers the ability to pause and resume object uploads.
+*	Multipart upload delivers the ability to pause and resume object uploads.
-	Multipart upload delivers quick recovery from network issues.
+*	Multipart upload delivers quick recovery from network issues.
-•	You can use an AWS SDK to upload an object in parts.
+*	You can use an AWS SDK to upload an object in parts.
 Alternatively, you can perform the same action via AWS CLI.
-•	You can also parallelize downloads from S3 using byte-range fetches.
+*	You can also parallelize downloads from S3 using byte-range fetches.
 If there's a failure during the download, the failure is localized just to the specific byte range and not the whole object.
 # S3 pre-signed URLs:
-•	All S3 objects are private by default, however the object owner of a private bucket with private objects can optionally share those objects without having to change the permissions of the bucket to be public.
+*	All S3 objects are private by default, however the object owner of a private bucket with private objects can optionally share those objects without having to change the permissions of the bucket to be public.
-•	This is done by creating a pre-signed URL.
+*	This is done by creating a pre-signed URL.
 Using your own security credentials, you can grant time-limited permission to download or view your private S3 objects.
-•	When you create a pre-signed URL for your S3 object, you must do the following:
+*	When you create a pre-signed URL for your S3 object, you must do the following:
-	Provide your security credentials.
+*	Provide your security credentials.
-	Specify a bucket.
+*	Specify a bucket.
-	Specify an object key.
+*	Specify an object key.
-	Specify the HTTP method (GET to download the object).
+*	Specify the HTTP method (GET to download the object).
-	Specify the expiration date and time.
+*	Specify the expiration date and time.
-•	The pre-signed URLs are valid only for the specified duration and anyone who receives the pre-signed URL within that duration can then access the object.
+*	The pre-signed URLs are valid only for the specified duration and anyone who receives the pre-signed URL within that duration can then access the object.